croisen/unstd-c/README.md

 -   [x] Have a custom exit status
 -   [x] Make the C runtime object
--   [ ] Pass the usual args to main via inline assembly
+-   [x] Pass the usual args to main via inline assembly
+-   [ ] Make a generic syscall function